RobertWalter83/SodiumSamples/README.md

 - [CSharp.Scripting (used version: 1.2.1)](https://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp.Scripting).
 - [AvalonEdit (used version: 5.0.3.0)](https://www.nuget.org/packages/AvalonEdit)

-This is a work-in-progress live scripting application, heavily inspired by Bret Victors talk on [Inventing on Principle](https://www.youtube.com/watch?v=EGqwXt90ZqA), and the Elm language API.
+This is a work-in-progress live scripting application, heavily inspired by Bret Victor's talk on [Inventing on Principle](https://www.youtube.com/watch?v=EGqwXt90ZqA), and the Elm language API.
 Yet, this project isn't close to the capabilities of its inspirations, it might still be fun for some people.

+You might want to check out some screen casts showing [basic examples](https://www.youtube.com/watch?v=i9X3h6P1S68&list=PLqDDIFifPR4X7wi_gOcBbSZp2sdZgfIwy).

 The contract is that the C# script in the app contains a "main" variable that is of type "LiveScripting.Element" or "Cell<LiveScripting.Element>", in order to see something in the result area.
 To get started, here are some scripts you can try out.
 Let me know if they don't work.